 The carrying values of the Company's mineral properties are reviewed by management quarterly, or when events or circumstances indicate that a carrying amount may not be recovered.
 The potential impairment indicators include but are not limited to the amount of work performed on the property, results of exploration to date, and plans or budgeting for the future exploration.
-As of December 31, 2017, an impairment of \$13,763 was recorded for Poker Brown, and \$18,500 for the OGI Zinc property, bringing their respective carrying values down to nil (2016 - no impairments were recorded).
+No impairments were recorded during the three months ended March 31, 2018 or the same period in 2017.